 Cash Value Accumulation

-Sons of Norway’s SIWL product has two ways for you to build “savings” – through cash value and dividends.
+Sons of Norway’s SIWL product offers two ways to build “savings”: cash value and dividends.

 Cash values are guaranteed at issue and are shown to applicants before they apply (unlike most life insurance providers, which offer these only in the policy contract).